1. Home

 A permanent 7-day rolling fare cap

 With tap-and-go, customers ride free after paying for 12 trips in any 7-day period.
-This guarantees they get the best subway and bus deal available, without the burden of pre-paying.
+This guarantees they get the benefit of unlimited rides on subway and bus, without the burden of pre-paying.

-Tap-and-go would be required for all subway, local bus, and express bus rides
+Tap-and-go will be required for all subway, local bus, and express bus rides

-Cash and coins would continue to be accepted at card vending machines in subway stations and at one of the 2,700 local businesses that sell OMNY cards.
+Cash and coins will continue to be accepted at card vending machines in subway stations and at any of the 2,700 local businesses that sell OMNY cards.
 Learn more about OMNY retail locations.

 Ticketing policies on LIRR and Metro-North